-There are well defined and effective harvest control rules in place SG Issue Met?
+PI 1.2.2 There are well defined and effective harvest control rules in place SG Issue Met?
 (Y/N) Justification/Rationale 60 a Y Generally understood harvest rules are in place that are consistent with the harvest strategy and which act to reduce the exploitation rate as limit reference points are approached.
-See SG80(a) с Y There is some evidence that tools used to implement harvest control rules are appropriate and effective in controlling exploitation.
-See (c) 80 strategy and ensure that the exploitation rate is reduced as limit reference per approached.
+See SG80(a) c Y There is some evidence that tools used to implement harvest control rules are appropriate and effective in controlling exploitation.
+See (c) 80 а Y Well defined harvest control rules are in place that are consistent with the harvest strategy and ensure that the exploitation rate is reduced as limit reference points a approached.
 The harvest control rule for the North Sea saithe fishery supports the strategy developed under the EU-Norway management plan.
-It is quite blunt, using the at the beginning of the intermediate year to determine the status of the stock, determines the level of fishing mortality to be applied to set a TAC for the for year.
-Thus, F= 0.30 if SSB is above 200,000 t; F between 0.20 and 0.30 if SS 106,000 - 200,000 t; and F=0.10 if SSB is below 106,000 t (Blim).
-The explicate is therefore reduced as limit reference points are approached, and the hard The harvest control rule for the North Sea saithe fishery supports the strategy developed under the EU-Norway management plan.
-It is quite blunt, using the SSB at the beginning of the intermediate year to determine the status of the stock, which determines the level of fishing mortality to be applied to set a TAC for the following year.
-Thus, $F= 0.30$ if SSB is above 200,000 t; F between 0.20 and 0.30 if SSB is 106,000 - 200,000 t; and F=0.10 if SSB is below 106,000 t (Blim).
+It is quite blunt, using the SS at the beginning of the intermediate year to determine the status of the stock, whice determines the level of fishing mortality to be applied to set a TAC for the following year.
+Thus, F= 0.30 if SSB is above 200,000 t; F between 0.20 and 0.30 if SSB is 106,000 - 200,000 t; and F=0.10 if SSB is below 106,000 t (Blim).
 The exploitation rate is therefore reduced as limit reference points are approached, and the harvest control rules are clearly consistent with maintaining the SSB above, and the fishing mortality below, the management plan and MSY targets. b Y The selection of the harvest control rules takes into account the main uncertainties.
-See SG100(b) С Y Available evidence indicates that the tools in use are appropriate and effective is achieving the exploitation levels required under the harvest control rules.
-See SG100(c) 100 b Ν The design of the harvest control rules takes into account a wide range of uncertainties.
+See SG100(b) c Y Available evidence indicates that the tools in use are appropriate and effective in achieving the exploitation levels required under the harvest control rules.
+See SG100(c) 100 b N The design of the harvest control rules takes into account a wide range of uncertainties.
 The harvest control rule for the North Sea saithe fishery uses ICES' estimate of SSB at the beginning of the intermediate year to determine the status of the stock, which determines the level of fishing mortality to be applied to set a TAC for the following year.
 Potential uncertainties are the accuracy of the assessment (which has been consistent apart from a methodological hiccup in May 2011) and the estimate of recruitment used in the catch forecast (TAC) for the coming year.
 Discarding and slippage are not taken into account in the stock assessment, but are regarded as minimal and unlikely to affect the outcome.
 The main uncertainty concerns the level of recruitment to the stock in the 2 or 3 most recent years used on the catch (TAC) forecast.
 Though the design of the harvest control rules clearly takes into account a wide range of uncertainties that can be managed, and environmentally-induced changes in saithe stock production are much slower to develop and will be implicitly dealt with in ICES' stock assessment, uncertainty about the level of recruitment used in the catch forecast (TAC) for the coming year is not taken account of quantitatively.
 Furthermore, the allowed adjustment in exploitation level from year to year according to the harvest control rule (in response to changes in SSB) may be

-Document: MSC Full Assessment Reporting Template V1.2 page 73 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 73 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

-Document: MSC Full Assessment Reporting Template V1.2 page 74 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 74 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03